dabrepriyanka/JavaDevStuff/README.md

 it automatically fails over to the different service.
 3. We can support batch requests and throttling can be implemented.
 4. Currently Snailgun sender just calls the synchronous GET once.
-But we can create a separate thread that makes the GET calls fromm time-to-time to get updated status of emails sent.
+But we can create a separate thread that makes the GET calls from time-to-time to get updated status of emails sent.
 Logs can be updated accordingly.

 Project Completion status :-
 I was able to get the code done and hit the SpendGrid and SnailGun endpoints using the API_KEYS provided.